-Kennedy Half Dollars have been struck in proof format for each year of the series, with the exception of 1965-1967 when special mint set coins were issued in place.
-As with the broader series, the proof coins were struck in different compositions as the silver content of the denomination was altered.
-Each proof coin was issued as part of a complete government issued proof set containing multiple denominations.
+Proof Kennedy Half Dollars (Buy on eBay) have been struck for each year of the series, with the exception of the years from 1965 to 1967 when special mint set coins were issued instead.
+The composition of the proof coins has varied over the years, as the silver content was phased out of the denomination and then resumed for certain collector versions of the coins.

 Proof Kennedy Half Dollar Mintages